vincecao/vincecao.github.io/blog/source/_posts/move-to-chrome-os-with-my-hp.md

 sudo apt-get update
 sudo apt-get install figlet pv cgpt

-# replace YOUR_NAME.bin with correct bin file's name.
+# replace YOUR_NAME.bin with the correct bin file's name.
 Please also check your disk name.
-For my HP installation, the ssd is named as `/dev/nvme0n1`.
+For my HP installation, the SSD is named as `/dev/nvme0n1`.
 You could check it under disk software.
 sudo bash chromeos-install.sh -src YOUR_NAME.bin -dst /dev/sda
 ```

-6. restart laptop.
+6. restart the laptop.

 ## Some setup for nodejs